Post job

 COTA6.92%

-Occupational therapists spend an average of Less than 1 month on post-employment, on-the-job training.
-During this time, new occupational therapists learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as an occupational therapist based on U.S. Bureau of Labor Statistics data and data from real occupational therapist resumes.
+Accountants spend an average of 1-3 months on post-employment, on-the-job training.
+New occupational therapists learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as an occupational therapist based on U.S. Bureau of Labor Statistics data and data from real occupational therapist resumes.

 Becoming an licensed occupational therapist usually require a college degree.
 However, you need to pass an exam to become a licensed occupational therapist in most of states.
 37 states require occupational therapists to have license for their work.
 You can see the list of states below.